meyerpedro/Understanding-Music-Lyric/ReadMe.md

 Music is a medium like no other.
 The same way it can transmit emotions and moods through sound, it can also transmit messages through words.
 Music has this amazing ability to connect a message to an emotion.
 Artists and genres accomplish this in their own unique ways: some use heartbreaking lyrics with exciting and uplifting sounds, social criticism with slow and mellow music...the possibilities are endless.

 This project aims to understand how genres focus on lyric choices in their songs.
-It also sets out to create an algorithm that can predict a song's genre based on it's lyrics.
+It also sets out to create an algorithm that can predict a song's genre based on the lyrics.

 ## Data